Rescue Remedy Night Review

 At the end of the day though, it can be very difficult to determine whether a sleep aid actually works, whether the placebo effect played a part, or whether it worked better than you think but you just didn’t notice the subtle effects.

-How I slept when taking Rescue Remedy Night
+How I think I slept when taking Rescue Remedy Night

-I would have loved to be able to say that the Rescue Remedy Night had a positive effect on my sleep, but I didn’t notice a significant improvement compared to how I was sleeping in the days leading up to trying it.
+On the nights I took Rescue Remedy Night, I didn’t notice a significant improvement compared to how I was sleeping in the days leading up to taking it.

 When I take a new sleep aid, I like to lie in bed reading for a good chunk of time (40 to 60 minutes) to see if I notice any drowsiness or other new sensations.

-I didn’t feel particularly drowsy after taking the Rescue Remedy Night, and it certainly didn’t knock me out in the same way a strong pharmaceutical sleep aid would.
+I didn’t feel particularly drowsy after taking the Rescue Remedy Night, and it certainly didn’t knock me out in the same way a strong pharmaceutical sleep aid might.

 Having said that, I believe I slept reasonably well on four of the seven nights the week I took it, which made it a fairly normal week for me.
 It’s not the case that I slept well every night though, or that I fell asleep quickly after taking the Rescue Remedy Night.

 As for my sleep tracker data, it showed the same results.
 Four nights were reasonably good, and the other three were slightly down on my nightly average over a longer period of time.
-And it didn’t appear to show that I was falling asleep any faster than normal, or any faster than the previous week in which I didn’t take any sleep aids.
+The sleep tracker didn’t appear to show that I was falling asleep any faster than normal, or any faster than the previous week in which I didn’t take any sleep aids.

 So the reality is that I can’t say either way whether it helped or not.
 I got the same amount of sleep as the week before, with no noticeable improvements that I could observe, and no change in my sleep tracker data that would suggest I was sleeping any better.

-I was pleased to find that I had absolutely no side effects from Rescue Remedy, as it’s always a nuisance when you feel groggy in the morning after taking a sleep aid.
+I was pleased that I had no side effects from Rescue Remedy, as it can be a nuisance when you feel groggy in the morning after taking a sleep aid.

 Stress levels

-I can’t say I felt any less stressed in the first week I took the Rescue Remedy.
-No sense of untouchable calm descended upon me, and I continued to find the main factors in my life that had been stressing me out equally stressful.
+I can’t say I felt any less stressed in the first week I took the Rescue Night.
+No improved sense of calm appeared, and I continued to find the main factors in my life that had been stressing me out just as stressful.

 Normal Rescue Remedy

 After the first week, I decided to try normal Rescue Remedy during the day for a week, rather than continuing with the night version.
-I had a fairly hectic and stressful week, so it seemed a good opportunity to test it.
+I had a fairly hectic and stressful week, so it seemed like a good time to test it.

 Once again, I can’t say that I noticed anything different though, either to my sleep or how stressed I felt.